-Note In contrast to the SOAP web-service, no message is returned as a 404 rather than an "empty" message.
+NOTE In contrast to the SOAP web-service, no message is returned as a 404 rather than an "empty" message.
 This maps better to a RESTful API that is based on the idea of resources.
 If there are no messages on the queue, the resource does not exist and, hence, 404 should be returned.

 Remove Publication